six-two/shell-command-logger/README.md

 - Load settings from a config file
 - Different replay speeds
-- Create a README in the output location, that xeplains how to understand the logs
+- Create a README in the output location, that explains how to understand the logs

 ## Date format
 The normal (Gregorian) caledar is not very intuitive.